stolostron/rhacm-docs/cert_manager/cert_manager.md

 # Using Red Hat Advanced Cluster Management for Kubernetes Certificate manager (cert-manager)

-**Note:** The apiVersion `certmanager.k8s.io/v1alpha1` in all cert-manager Custom Resources (Certificates, Issuers, and ClusterIssuers) are deprecated.
-It is replaced by `certmanager.io/v1alpha2` for all cert-manager custom resources in a future release.
-New apiVersion not yet available in this release.

 You can use the Red Hat Advanced Cluster Management for Kubernetes cert-manager to create and mount a certificate to a Kubernetes Deployment, StatefulSet, or DaemonSet.
 You can also create and add a certificate to a Kubernetes Ingress.
 {:shortdesc}